cadgerfeast/slithe/docs/components/icon.md

 A `sl-icon` component provides a large set of glyphs to provide context for various use-cases.

+<Anchor href="https://primer.style/octicons/">Full list of icons can be found here.</Anchor>

 <Preview>
   <sl-icon name="bug"/>
   <sl-icon name="law" size="24px"/>